-Management has been actively engaged in the planning for, and implementation of, remediation efforts to address the material weaknesses, as well as other identified areas of risk.
+Management has been actively engaged in the planning for, and implementation of, remediation efforts to address the remaining material weaknesses, as well as other identified areas of risk.
 These remediation efforts, outlined below, are intended both to address the identified material weaknesses and to enhance the Company's overall financial control environment.
-Management's planned actions to further address these issues in fiscal year 2019 include:
+Management's planned actions to further address these issues in fiscal year 2020 include:

-- Review existing policies and procedures against a standard list of criteria to ensure that new business relationships and atypical transaction structures are properly vetted (including for any related party transaction issues), and related accounting and other requirements are clearly identified and complied with in accordance with Generally Accepted Accounting Principles, including with respect to all new customers and business relationships beginning with the first quarter of 2019; - Establish controls to prevent anyone in a senior management position from being able to post manual journal entries, and require all manual journal entries to be reviewed and approved by an appropriate individual other than the preparer; - Closely review all bill-and-hold transactions to ensure that the appropriate documentation is maintained in order to properly recognize revenue, and implement controls to ensure that goods are shipped prior to invoicing, unless it is being recognized on a valid bill-and-hold basis; - Implement a formal and consistent policy for establishing inventory reserves for excess and obsolete inventory and situations where net realizable value is less than inventory cost; - Other control improvements will include employee retraining with respect to the Company's Code of Ethics; and - Improve executive oversight through additional reporting requirements and meetings.
+- During the fourth quarter of 2019, the Company began implementing controls to prevent anyone in a senior management position from being able to post manual journal entries, and require all manual journal entries to be reviewed and approved by an appropriate individual other than the preparer; - During the fourth quarter of 2019, the Company began implementing a formal and consistent policy for establishing inventory reserves for excess and obsolete inventory and situations where net realizable value is less than inventory cost; - Information Technology policies and procedures has been developed for all United States entities and has been rolled out with testing to begin in Q2 of 2020.
+Testing to confirm implementation will take place through the end of 2020; - Other control improvements will include employee retraining with respect to the Company's Code of Ethics; and - Executive oversight will be improved through additional reporting requirements and meetings.

 The audit committee has directed management to develop a detailed plan and timetable for the implementation of the foregoing remedial measures (to the extent not already completed) and will monitor their implementation.
-Management completed development/implementation of the detail plan during the third quarter and have been providing updates to the audit committee on a periodic basis.
+Management completed development/implementation of the detail plan during the third quarter of 2019 and has been providing updates to the audit committee on a periodic basis.
 As part of the plan, during the third quarter of 2019, the Company hired an information technology director to evaluate and improve the information technology controls at our U.S. operations so as to enable us to identify and mitigate risks of material accounting errors.
 During the second quarter of 2019, the Company engaged a top ten accounting firm to help with remediating its material weaknesses.
 In addition, under the direction of the audit committee, management will continue to review and make necessary changes to the overall design of the Company's internal control environment, as well as policies and procedures to improve the overall effectiveness of internal control over financial reporting.